python/cpython/Doc/library/pathlib.rst

 .. method:: Path.is_symlink()

-   Return ``True`` if the path points to an accessible symbolic link, ``False`` otherwise.
-Use :meth:`Path.exists` to test if a path is accessible without checking its type.
+   Return ``True`` if the path points to a symbolic link, even if that symlink is broken. ``False`` will be returned if the path is invalid, inaccessible or missing, or if it points to something other than a symbolic link.
+Use :meth:`Path.exists` to distinguish between these cases.

 .. method:: Path.is_socket()

-   Return ``True`` if the path points to an accessible Unix socket, ``False`` otherwise.
-Use :meth:`Path.exists` to test if a path is accessible without checking its type.
+   Return ``True`` if the path points to a Unix socket. ``False`` will be returned if the path is invalid, inaccessible or missing, or if it points to something other than a Unix socket.
+Use :meth:`Path.exists` to distinguish between these cases.

 .. method:: Path.is_fifo()

-   Return ``True`` if the path points to an accessible FIFO, ``False`` otherwise.
-Use :meth:`Path.exists` to test if a path is accessible without checking its type.
+   Return ``True`` if the path points to a FIFO. ``False`` will be returned if the path is invalid, inaccessible or missing, or if it points to something other than a FIFO.
+Use :meth:`Path.exists` to distinguish between these cases.

 .. method:: Path.is_block_device()

-   Return ``True`` if the path points to an accessible block device, ``False`` otherwise.
-Use :meth:`Path.exists` to test if a path is accessible without checking its type.
+   Return ``True`` if the path points to a block device. ``False`` will be returned if the path is invalid, inaccessible or missing, or if it points to something other than a block device.
+Use :meth:`Path.exists` to distinguish between these cases.

 .. method:: Path.is_char_device()

-   Return ``True`` if the path points to an accessible character device, ``False`` otherwise.
-Use :meth:`Path.exists` to test if a path is accessible without checking its type.
+   Return ``True`` if the path points to a character device. ``False`` will be returned if the path is invalid, inaccessible or missing, or if it points to something other than a character device.
+Use :meth:`Path.exists` to distinguish between these cases.

 .. method:: Path.iterdir()